Tennessee Titans vs. Pittsburgh Steelers NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Titans stats and trends

-- The Titans are 3-4 ATS when favored by 1.5 points or more this season.
+- Tennessee has eight wins against the spread in 13 games this year.

+- So far this season, the Titans have been installed as favorites by a 2-point margin or more seven times and are 3-4 ATS in those contests.

-- Tennessee's games this year have eclipsed the over/under seven times in 13 opportunities (53.8%).
+- Tennessee's games this year have hit the over in 53.8% of its opportunities (seven times in 13 games with a set point total).

-- Tennessee is 7-0 against the spread and 7-0 overall this season when the team puts up more than 24.8 points.
+- Tennessee is 7-0 against the spread and 7-0 overall in games when it records more than 24.8 points.

-- In games that Tennessee amasses over 371.3 yards, the team is 1-2 against the spread and 1-2 overall.
+- Tennessee is 1-2 against the spread and 1-2 overall when the team picks up more than 371.3 yards.

-- This year, the Titans have turned the ball over 21 times, eight more than the Steelers' takeaways (13).
+- The Titans have turned the ball over eight more times (21 total) than the Steelers have forced a turnover (13) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Steelers.